Dodgers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 134 hits with 28 doubles, six triples, five home runs and 51 walks.
-He has driven in 42 runs with 15 stolen bases.
+- Steven Kwan has put up 135 hits with 28 doubles, six triples, five home runs and 52 walks.
+He has driven in 43 runs with 15 stolen bases.

-- Kwan takes a two-game streak with at least one hit into this matchup.
-In his last five games he is batting .188 with a double, a triple, two walks and an RBI.
+- Kwan has picked up a hit in three straight games.
+During his last five outings he is hitting .250 with a double, a triple, three walks and two RBI.

 Kwan Recent Games